 Changing Early Literacy Outcomes

 Reading Recovery was developed in New Zealand, by educator and psychologist, Dame Marie Clay.
 Since 1984, Reading Recovery has also been successfully implemented in several countries around the world including Australia, Canada, the United Kingdom and the United States.
 It has been available to Canadian children in English since 1993 and beginning in 1998 also in French.
+The outcomes for children in Reading Recovery are tremendous and reported every year by the CIRR.

 On-going data collection, research, and analysis show that most students maintain these early literacy gains beyond the end of grade three, as long as classroom literacy programming continues.